alexiarstein/sslcheck/README.md

 ### Usage:
 ./sslcheck example.com

-## Author
+### Author
 Alexia Rivera steinberg <alexiarstein@aol.com>
 ---
 ### Additional Notes

-This is a very early release of something that might not even be useful but it is released anyway for learning purposes and perhaps someone can take ideas from it.
+This is a very early release for personal use.
 If you want to contribute to it, please by all means do so, feel free to clone it, do your fixes, create a new branch and send me a merge request!!

 ```
 git clone https://github.com/alexiarstein/sslcheck.git